gsznaier/AA275_NeRF_SLAM_Project/README.md

 with the desired location where you want the images and transforms.json to be saved.

-Then run the subscriber //TODO
+Then run the subscriber `rosrun slam_subscriber slam_subscriber.py`